-The fuse block can be accessed through the breaker panel on the upper aft wall of the console storage (see Figure 4.6.1; also see Figure 4.8.1).
-In the event you need to replace a fuse, use only the same amperage as the original.
+The fuse block can be accessed through the breaker panel on the upper aft wall of the console storage (see Figure 4.5.1; also see Figure 4.7.1).
+In the event you need to replace a fuse, use only the same amperage as the original (see figure 4.37.3).
 It is recommended that you carry spare fuses.
 If a fuse is replaced with one of lower amperage, it will not be sufficient to carry the electrical load of the equipment it is connected to and will cause fuse failure or breaker tripping.
 If a fuse is replaced with one of higher amperage, it will not provide adequate protection against an electrical malfunction and will create a fire hazard.